collamaf/UA9_22/README.md

 - Renamed the ExExChTree to ExpTree
 - Added to the aforementioned tree the info from the Si detectors (hits Id,X,Y,Z)

+03-03-2020: by collamaf
+- Fix errore in entries of Beam root leaf: P was missing, for now I fill twice with E

 ## TODOs
 - need to create a macro for digi/smearing of SiDet hits
 - need to create a macro for flexible data analysis of SiDet hits